7 Best Duck Hunting Shells: Take 'em With Your New Favorite 12 Gauge Load

 If shot size is somewhat confusing to you, check out this article: Buckshot vs Birdshot.
 Also you can reference the graphics below:

-Tungsten is more dense than steel or bismuth, but it’s also more expensive.
-Bismuth is denser than steel loads and slightly more expensive.
-The denser the pellets, the higher the pellet count, and the higher your chances are of hitting a soaring mallard.
+Tungsten is denser than steel or bismuth, but it’s also more expensive.
+Bismuth is denser than steel and slightly more expensive.

-Lastly, you should consider taking a few boxes of various shotgun shells to the range to test the density pattern of the shotgun shell with your choke.
+Consider taking a few boxes of various shotgun shells to the range to test the density pattern of the shotgun shell with your choke.
 A shotgun choke is situated at the end of the barrel and greatly affects patterning.
 Choke tubes, full chokes, aftermarket chokes, and non-existent chokes will all factor into which shotgun shells are best for your next duck hunt.

 Back to the Top